tytgatlieven/micropython-esp32c6/docs/library/stm.rst

     Execute a HCI command on the SYS channel.
 The execution is synchronous.

     Returns a bytes object with the result of the SYS command.

+.. function:: rfcore_ble_hci(ogf, ocf, data) or rfcore_ble_hci(buffer)

+    Execute a HCI command on the BLE channel.
+The execution is synchronous.
+    Can either specify ogf and ocf as integers along with bytes data to assemble hci packet or pass a byte/bytearray with pre-formatted hci packet.

+    Returns a bytes object with the result of the BLE command.